amidaware/tacticalrmm/docs/docs/unsupported_scripts.md

 !!!note
     These are not supported scripts/configurations by Tactical RMM, but it's provided here for your reference.

+## General Notes on Proxies and Tactical RMM

+### Port 443

+Make sure websockets option is enabled.

+All 3 URL's will need to be configured: `rmm`, `api`, `mesh`

+For `mesh` see the Section 10.
+TLS Offloading of the [MeshCentral 2 User Guide](https://info.meshcentral.com/downloads/MeshCentral2/MeshCentral2UserGuide.pdf)

+### Port 4222

+Is NATS (<https://nats.io>).
+You'll need a TCP forwarder as NATS only talks TCP not HTTP.

 ## HAProxy

 Check/Change the mesh central config.json, some of the values may be set already, CertUrl must be changed to point to the HAProxy server.